-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Due to COVID-19, performance measures were not published for 2020 to 2021, however although, due to further school closures in 2021, it was difficult to measure attainment as we normally would at the end of summer 2021 our evaluation of provision for pupil premium pupil shows that we were able to support pupils well and with a positive impact.
+Due to COVID-19, performance measures were not published for 2021 to 2022.
+Our evaluation of provision for pupil premium pupil shows that we were able to support pupils well and with a positive impact.

-Because we know that disadvantaged pupils were likely to be worst affected by national school closures, we offered all disadvantaged pupils full time provision from 4th January 2021 to 10th March 2021 in school and the majority of pupil premium pupil attended full time.
-Food vouchers were also provided to pupil premium pupil throughout the year.
-In 2020-2021, support focused on ensuring the physical, mental and emotional health and well-being of the pupil premium pupil in school and we also identified and addressed any underachievement as a result of lockdown and school closures in the previous spring/summer 2020.
+Food vouchers were provided to pupil premium pupil throughout the year.
+In 2021-2022, support focused on ensuring the physical, mental and emotional health and well-being of the pupil premium pupil in school and we also identified and addressed any underachievement as a result of lockdown.
 Pupil premium pupil received additional ELSA and tutoring.
 Review of provision, as a result of lockdown, showed improved emotional wellbeing and accelerated learning due to the additional support received.